OWASP/www-policy/operational/membership.md

 Individual Members can check their Membership Status, renewal dates, and for auto-renewing Memberships update their billing information by visiting the [Manage your Membership Form](/manage-membership).
 Members must provide the email address used when applying for membership, and if a member matches that address, an email will be sent to verify or update membership.

+Members in "good standing" are defined as those who have paid dues appropriate with their membership level while also not subject to any disciplinary action(s) by the Board of Directors.
+When determining "continuous" membership status, a grace period of seven (7) days is permitted between the expiration and resumption of a person's membership.

 While the Foundation will make diligent efforts to inform members of their membership - in particular expiration dates - it is the sole responsibility of the member to manage their membership and renewals.

 ## Individual Membership Benefits